joelvaneenwyk/js-dos-docs/Writerside/topics/dosbox-direct.md

 # DOSBox Direct

-DOS Direct is an emulation backend based on DOSBox, you can create it with following command:
+DOS Direct is an emulation backend based on DOSBox, you can create it with the following command:

 ```Javascript
 const ci = await emulators.dosboxDirect(bundle);
 ```

 Direct version is universal, it can work in Node.js environment.
 But it has a strong disadvantage: it's working on the main browser thread.
-So it can easily hang a browser for some amount of time, and not be very responsive.
+So it can easily the app froze a browser for some amount of time, and not be very responsive.

 > [DOSBox Worker](dosbox-worker.md) is a more preferred version of the emulator backend, because it does not block the browser.
 >